 In 2011, the State of Oregon developed a comprehensive plug-in electric vehicle market and community plan to address next-generation deployment strategies.
 The product of this effort, the Energizing Oregon Plan, laid out specific recommendations to support accelerated electric vehicle adoption.
 This Coalition was created by a Memorandum of Understanding between Oregon Governor John Kitzhaber, Drive Oregon, and the Oregon Department of Transportation in early 2013, as a critical strategy to implement the Plan.

 The Coalition has identified a small number of specific, focused areas of work and established work groups to advance them.
-Most of the Coalition’s work will be done through these focused task forces both in-person and through periodic conference calls.
-The full Coalition will be convened at least once per year.
-Drive Oregon will manage the Coalition with representatives acting as co-chairs, supporting the work groups, but each task force will be driven by its individual chair and membership.
+The Coalition’s work is done through these focused task forces both in-person and through periodic conference calls; however, the full Coalition is convened at least once per year.
+Drive Oregon manages the Coalition with representatives acting as co-chairs, supporting the work groups, but each task force will be driven by its individual chair and membership.